 The MA Creative Enterprise: Art pathway allows you to combine your passion for art with studies in law, management and entrepreneurship.
 On the art pathway, you'll explore modules in critical art practice and theory, and art, power and politics, as well as embarking on an international study visit.
 You will complete your studies either through developing your studio practice, writing a dissertation or undertaking a curatorial project.

-Our international MFA brings together postgraduate students from a diverse range of backgrounds and experience, and encourages practice-led research and critical thinking.
+Our international MA Fine Art brings together postgraduate students from a diverse range of backgrounds and experience, and encourages practice-led research and critical thinking.

 You will be taught by leading artists, writers and curators.
 Our research-led teaching offers opportunities for you to engage with exhibition and curatorial initiatives, theoretical texts and publication projects.